xamidev/blankos/README.md

 - Kernel panicking (exception handling)
 - A kernel-space shell
 - Cool color output!!
-- Some small working kernel-space programs!!
+- Some small working kernel-space programs, such as...

-### Kernel-space programs

 - A brainfuck interpreter
 - An arithmetic calculator
 - ROT13 and Morse cipher programs